Arthur D. Nicholson: Death

 On 24 March 1985, with Sergeant Jessie G. Schatz, Nicholson undertook his final mission for the USMLM.
 The mission was to photograph a Soviet tank storage building near Ludwigslust, some 160 km northwest of Berlin.
 After approaching the Soviet facility covertly but legitimately through an adjacent forest, Nicholson stepped out of the vehicle and approached the building to photograph it while Sergeant Schatz maintained a watch for Soviet personnel.

-Unseen by either man, Soviet Sergeant Aleksandr Ryabtsev emerged from the forest and opened fire on the Americans.
+Unseen by either man, Soviet Sergeant Aleksandr Ryabtsev covertly emerged from the forest and opened fire on the Americans.
 The first bullet narrowly missed Schatz, and another bullet struck Nicholson.
 After crying out that he had been hit, Nicholson fell to the ground.
 Attempting to go to Nicholson's aid, Schatz was halted by Ryabtsev at gunpoint and forced back into the USMLM vehicle.

 Although the Soviets later claimed that Nicholson died instantly, an autopsy indicated that he had actually bled to death while on the ground.

 Even as more senior Soviet personnel arrived, no medical aid for Nicholson was provided and no one checked his conditions for two hours after he was shot.

 After an attempt by the Soviets to perform an autopsy of Nicholson and a demand by General Glenn K. Otis that they return the body, Nicholson's body was returned to the U.S. Army at the Glienicke Bridge in Berlin.

 On 30 March 1985, Nicholson was buried at Arlington National Cemetery.

 The Soviets contended that the response of Sergeant Ryabtsev, as a guard, had been appropriate in confronting an "unknown intruder who did not comply with the warnings of the sentry", and also stated that the area that Major Nicholson was in was "off-limits" to military liaison mission operations, as well as placing blame for the incident on the United States.